-Each day and in each class at St Michael's, there is a focus on Literacy and Numeracy Blocks and Religious Education lessons.
-In every classroom there is a commitment to the promotion of Literacy.
-All classes timetable an English Block in the first two hours of each day.
+Each day and in each class at St Michael's, there is a focus on literacy and numeracy blocks and Religious Education lessons.
+In every classroom there is a commitment to the promotion of literacy.
+Each class timetables an English Block in the first two hours of each day.
 A variety of activities are used during this time to focus on the skill level of each child's reading and writing, and providing children with strategies to improve these skills using a variety of text types.
-With continued focus on the Diocesan Quality Learning Teaching Framework there has been a richness and deeper quality of learning and teaching in all curriculum areas.
+With continued focus on the Diocesan Learning and Teaching Framework there has been a richness and deeper quality of learning and teaching in all curriculum areas.

-The Reading Recovery Program provides 30 minutes of individual teaching every day for an average of 15 weeks to Year 1 children who are experiencing difficulty in the area of reading.
+The Reading Recovery program provides 30 minutes of individual teaching every day for an average of 15 weeks to Year 1 children who are experiencing difficulty in the area of reading.
 This year the school's Reading Recovery Teacher supported ten children.
 This represented 37% of the total Year 1 cohort.
-The school has three teachers who have been trained in Reading Recovery.
+The school has three teachers who have been trained in Reading Recovery as well as the current teacher undergoing training.
 The programming, implementation and assessment of mental computation continue to be active in the classroom.
-Some teachers have implemented group Numeracy activities across a whole grade focusing on meeting the needs of the students.
+Some teachers have implemented group numeracy activities across a whole grade focusing on meeting the needs of the students.
 These opportunities provided experiences for the children to share their skills and learn from a greater number of other students.

-This year some of the Stage 2 and Stage 3 students participated in the Wollongong and Goulburn Eisteddfods receiving first place for the play they performed.
-The school's Recorder Groups also performed at the Goulburn Eisteddfod successfully and several students competed in the Public Speaking section of the Goulburn Eisteddfod.
-Students in Stage 3 were also given the opportunity to perform in Wakikirri, an Australian wide dance performance.
+This year some of the Stage 2 and Stage 3 students participated in the Goulburn Eisteddfod receiving first place for the play they performed.
+The school's Recorder Group also performed at the Goulburn Eisteddfod successfully.
+Several students competed in the Diocesan Public Speaking Competition with one student winning the Year 5 competition.

 All classes have participated in music lessons provided by a specialist music teacher.
 The students have had the opportunity to utilise their musical talents with the opportunity of being involved in guitar lessons, choir and skill based activities.
-The instrumental group and choir have sung at school Masses/Liturgies, Grandparents Day and the blessing and opening of the school's refurbishments.
-External music teachers have also provided lessons for students learning to play the drums, violins and guitar.
+The instrumental group and choir have sung at school Masses/Liturgies, parish Masses and Sacraments and Grandparents Day.
+External music teachers have also provided lessons for students learning to play the drums, violin and guitar.

-To celebrate Book Week the illustrator Gary Fleming visited St Michael's.
-The whole school community had the opportunity to hear stories of his work and to learn drawing strategies.
 The students also had the opportunity to attend some live dramatic and musical performances at local venues.

 The Life Education Van visited St Michael's again this year providing all students with a comprehensive lesson about health and personal safety.

+The University of New South Wales International Competitions were made available to those students wanting to participate.

+Enrichment classes were also available to students in Stage 2 and Stage 3.
+Three teams from Stage 3 participated in GATEway 8 at Anglican Macarthur School.